nllong/OpenStudio-wiki/Suggested-Visual-Studio-2013-Configuration.md

 This adds syntax highlighting to Doxygen commands

 ##### [GoogleTest Runner](http://visualstudiogallery.msdn.microsoft.com/9dd47c21-97a6-4369-b326-c562678066f0)
 This allows you to view, run, and track test results from all OpenStudio tests directly in Visual Studio.
+Be sure to open `TEST -> Windows -> Test Explorer`

 ##### [Productivity Power Tools 2013](http://visualstudiogallery.msdn.microsoft.com/dbcb8670-889e-4a54-a226-a48a15e4cace)
 This extension adds a large number of useful features, including highlighting project errors in the solution explorer, filtering the solution explorer, scrollbar markers to help find related code, middle-click scrolling, fixing mixed tabs and spaces, aligning assignments, and much more.